realpratz/winsov/README.md

 * Featured in multiple Let's Play videos by YouTubers (e.g., [this one](https://youtu.be/zKabNmTi9FE?si=P3ksNu-HpZeJpMCJ)).

 Being the niche and goofy project it is, I decided to remake this project for the CRUx inductions to revisit the fun I had developing it 6 years ago.
+>The game has a few easter eggs.
+See if you can find 'em all (heh)

 ## How to Run